feflow/feflow-site/docs/guide/README.md

 After introducing scaffolding, on the one hand, the team can maintain a unified technology stack and unified directory structure; on the other hand, it can also do some automated things when initializing the project, such as automatically creating remote Git repository and assigning developers master/developer rights limit, application monitoring Id, and internal CI/CD system to open quickly and so on.

-### Builder
+### Starkit

-After the project is created, the next issue is local development and code packaging.
-The usual practice is to put the build script directly in the business project.
-Each business developer can modify it according to his own needs.
-The problem is that the build scripts of each project are different, the construction is not uniform, and each Projects need to repeatedly install build dependencies.

-Feflow introduces the concept of a builder.
-Its basic idea is to manage the build scripts in a unified manner, and the maintenance is carried out by the students who are familiar with the build.
-The builder needs to be published to npm for version management, and it is recommended that each project use the same builder.
-After the builder is installed via feflow, it will be stored under `~/.feflow/node_modules` so that each project can share a set of build scripts.
+Feflow introduces the concept of starkits.
+You can understand the concept of development kits as similar to the relationship between `babel-presets` and `babel-plugin`. `babel-presets` is a collection of a series of `babel-plugins`.
+The development kit is actually composed of multiple plug-ins. ; The package is used to provide commands for a certain type of project, usually a collection of multiple commands.
+The Feflow development kit needs to start with feflow-devkit-*, and the development kit needs to be published to npm after the development is completed.
+Normally, the team members who are familiar with the construction will perform unified maintenance.

 ### Plugin